yousefelassal/quote-cron/README.md

 > The greatest discovery of our generation is that human beings can alter their lives by altering their attitudes of mind.
 As you think, so shall you be.

 > In all chaos there is a cosmos, in all disorder a secret order.

+> There is no great genius without some touch of madness.